blobfile/blobfile/README.md

 Here are the functions:

 * `BlobFile` - like `open()` but works with `gs://` paths too
+* `LocalBlobFile` - like `BlobFile()` but operations take place on a local file.
+When reading this is done by downloading the file during the constructor, for writing this means uploading the file on `close()` or during destruction.

 Some are inspired by existing `os.path` and `shutil` functions: